 gardening, effected by individuals on donated land from donated seed, spread

-professional class was relied upon to give expertise to these popular
+time, the new professional class was relied upon to give expertise to these

-gardening efforts to maximize their productivity and minimize failure, which
+popular gardening efforts to maximize their productivity and minimize

 Charles Peck provided the service of expertise in mycology as the New York State Botanist, with Mary Wilson as a kind of protégé, using her previous expertise in the taxonomy of lichens to understand the rather technical literature produced by Peck and help her colleagues mentioned in her letters develop the expertise necessary to make fungi a legitimate source of food for those suffering from the collapse of capitalism, or its non existence in certain areas of the country.